-Overweight children and youth are more prone to develop serious health problems, including diabetes type 2, high blood pressure, heart disease, and asthma.
+Children and youth that are overweight are more prone to develop serious health problems, including diabetes type 2, high blood pressure, heart disease, and asthma.
 If left unchecked, diabetes can lead to complications such as kidney failure, blindness, heart attack, and amputations.
 The California Department of Education in collaboration with national and local health care agencies have developed a type 2 diabetes information fact sheet to provide to parents and guardians of incoming seventh grade students beginning July 1, 2010.
 The "What is Diabetes?" fact sheet is to be given to all current and incoming 7th grade students at the time of enrollment or during a common class time.